ArashPartow/exprtk/readme.txt

    (3) Scalar
    (4) Scalar

 Note16: The 'Z' or no parameter option may not be used in  conjunction with any other type option in a parameter sequence.
-When  incorporated in the parameter sequence list, the no parameter option indicates that the function may be invoked  without any parameters being passed.
+When  incorporated in the parameter  sequence list, the  'No Parameter' option  indicates that the function may be invoked without any parameters being  passed.
 For more information refer to the section: 'Zero Parameter Functions'

 (4) igeneric_function II